patrickstowell/PHY303-Lectures/_sources/phy303-unit2-liquiddropmodels.md

 The shape of these structures give an indication of something very close to a top-hat distribution in the center of nuclei, but also that a more "fuzzy" form is needed at the edges.
 A better fit to the data is given by a so called Saxon-Woods form which accounts for this edge.
-The Saxon-Woods potential modifies the simple Top-Hat by introducing a smooth edge parameterized in terms of the radius, $r$, as follows:
+The Saxon-Woods potential modifies the simple top-hat by introducing a smooth edge parameterized in terms of the radius, $r$, as follows:

 ```{math}
 :label: saxonwoods